ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 **Note:** You should submit the request, and wait for a formal "approval" response, *before* you install or use the app on MoJ equipment or information.

-If you have any questions about the process, contact the security team: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+If you have any questions about the process, ask for help.

 ## Other information